bigchaindb/BEPs/15/README.md

 - The external system must sign the transaction, but using which private key?
 An initial demo could just re-use the same keypair for all transactions it creates.
 - What BigchainDB network should the external system write to?
 The demo should write to [the BigchainDB Testnet](https://testnet.bigchaindb.com/).

-## Tools for Reading Data from an External BigchainDB Network
+## Reading Data from an External BigchainDB Network

 An Ethereum smart contract can't just make a call to the outside world and take action based on the response.
 The reason is that the Ethereum blockchain must be deterministic and replayable: one must be able to get back to the current Ethereum state by starting with the initial state and replaying all the stored transactions in order.
 That wouldn't be possible if some of the current state depended on external information that changed or is no longer available.
 That doesn't mean external data can't be used at all.
 It just means that external data must first be stored in the Ethereum blockchain, making it internal, before it can be used.